dkuettel/hashes-config/README.md

 ```

 You should see hash mismatches.
 This seems to happen as long as on machine A in `go` you do _any_ one of the `nix * ...` commands.

+It only happens when `dep` has a submodule.
+But the submodule doesn't have to be checked out.